jack828/jackburgess.dev/_blogs/truenas-jails-access-via-mdns.md

 ## Debugging Tools

-You can usee [mdns-scan](https://github.com/alteholz/mdns-scan) to scan and poll your local network for devices.
+You can use [mdns-scan](https://github.com/alteholz/mdns-scan) to scan and poll your local network for devices.

 Alternatively, see what’s broadcasting in your network using avahi by running `avahi-browse --resolve _http._tcp` on another device.